Tenderly/tenderly-actions/README.md

 2. Bump the package version in `package.json`;
 3. Commit and push both `package.json` and `package-lock.json` to the repo;
 4. (Optional) If there's been a change in `@tenderly/actions` version, bump the dependency version in `package.json`;
-5. Run `npm build` command which will generate a `lib` directory, containing typescript definitions;
+5. Run `npm run build` command which will generate a `lib` directory, containing typescript definitions;
 6. Run `npm publish` command;